microsoft/azure-pipelines-yaml/design/use-statement.md

 - Another common parameter is `architecture`.
 - Do a simplification pass on each task to make sure each input is necessary, clear, and orthogonal.

+TODO requirements for auth - will auth be built into the ecosystem task or still be a separate task?

 ## Appendix: List of existing tool and installer tasks

 - [GoTool](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/go-tool?view=vsts)
 - [NodeTool](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/node-js?view=vsts)
 - [HelmInstaller](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/helm-installer?view=vsts)